-- sexual exploitation; coercion and threats; and - upskirting (see below).

-Coercion - the young perpetrator(s) who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.

-- It is also important to differentiate between consensual sexual activity between children of a similar age and that which involves any power imbalance, coercion or exploitation.
-Due to their additional training, the designated safeguarding lead (or deputy) should be involved and leading the school or college response.
-If in any doubt, they should seek expert advice. - It is important that schools and colleges consider sexual harassment in broad terms.
+- important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
+It may include: - consensual and non-consensual sharing of nudes and semi-nudes imagesand/or videos.
+As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people(which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence; - sharing of unwanted explicit content; - upskirting (is a criminal offence); - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - sexual exploitation; coercion and threats. - Coercion the young perpetrator(s) who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance. - It is also important to differentiate between consensual sexual activity between children of a similar age and that which involves any power imbalance, coercion or exploitation.
+Due to their additional training, the designated safeguarding lead (or deputy) will be involved and leading the school or college response.
+If in any doubt, they will seek expert advice. - It is important that schools and colleges consider sexual harassment in broad terms.
 Sexual harassment (as set out above) creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.